Retirement Checklist: 5 Non-Financial Planning Tips

 How do you know when you’re ready to retire?
 Perhaps you have a dollar amount, an age or a milestone in mind.
-Before you reach that milestone, it can be helpful to create a comprehensive plan that ensures you’re in control of your money, health and life.
-Preparing for retirement is about more than filing for social security benefits; when planning, it is important to also take into account your physical and emotional health.
+Before you reach that milestone, it can be helpful to create a retirement checklist that ensures you’re in control of your money, health and life.
+Preparing for retirement is about more than filing for social security benefits; with non-financial retirement planning, it is important to also take into account your physical and emotional health.

-According to Iora’s Chief Financial Officer, Dave Fielding, there are five things you should do to prepare for retirement.
+According to Iora’s Chief Financial Officer, Dave Fielding, there are five things to do before retirement.

 At Iora Primary Care, we look at the whole person and understand that financial stressors can impact your health.
 We are here to help and can provide resources so that you feel in control and play an active role in your health journey in retirement.